haskell/vscode-haskell/README.md

 $ cd haskell-ide-engine && make build-all
 ```

-Alternatively you can just `stack install`, but `make build` will give you the best setup.
+Alternatively you can just `stack install`, but `make build-all` will give you the best setup.

 ## Features